Nest-Analytics/Cloud-DevOps-Exercises/week-08/README-Exercise-3.md

 ## Part 1 — AKS Kubernetes Manifests

-The AKS manifests are almost identical to the minikube ones from Exercise 1.
-Three things change:

-1. The image reference uses the full registry path — injected by the pipeline at deploy time, not hardcoded here
+Three things change from the minikube manifests in Exercise 1:

-2. `imagePullPolicy: Never` is removed — AKS pulls from the registry
+1. `imagePullPolicy: Never` is removed — AKS pulls from the registry
+2. `imagePullSecrets` is added — required for GHCR and private registries
 3. Service type changes from `NodePort` to `LoadBalancer`
+4. All six env vars are wired from the `taskline-secrets` Kubernetes Secret — the pipeline creates this secret before applying the manifests

 ### `k8s/aks/deployment.yaml`